Terms Of Service

 1. A person who is not a party to this Agreement shall have no rights under this Agreement.

-3. If either of us fails to exercise a right or remedy that it has or which arises under this Agreement, such failure shall not prevent us from exercising that right or remedy subsequently for that or any other incident.
+3. If either party us fails to exercise a right or remedy that it has or which arises under this Agreement, such failure will not prevent that party from exercising that right or remedy subsequently for that or any other incident.

-4. A waiver of any breach or provision of this Agreement shall only be effective if made by email or in writing.
+4. A waiver of any breach or provision of this Agreement will only be effective if made by email or in writing.

 5. We may assign, transfer, charge, sub-contract or deal in any other manner with any of our rights or obligations under the Agreement.
 You may not do these things without our prior written consent.